proxior/lan-wifi-interception-standard/README.md

    Third operation is created a roque wifi with no internet connection <br/>
    !Attention!
 The wifi must be open...
 NO KEYS NO ENCRYPTION.....
 FREE WIFI <br/> <br/>

+   For create new attack method or create newa atack for beginw with diferent site <br/> Enter clear.php after url e.x 192.168.2.2/clear.php or www.facebook.gr/clear.php